-Base Salary
+Base Salarv

-The 2018 salaries shown in the Summary Compensation Table on page 18 were set by our Compensation Committee based on the compensation review discussed above, as well as a consideration of each NEO's total compensation package including prior equity grants, exercise history, and existing stock ownership.
+The 2019 salaries shown in the Summary Compensation Table on page 18 were set by our Compensation Committee based on the compensation review discussed above, as well as a consideration of each NEO's total compensation package including prior equity grants, exercise history, and existing stock ownership.
 Base salaries are a necessary part of our compensation program and provide executives with a fixed portion of pay that is not performance-based.
 Our goal is to provide competitive base pay levels.
-Historically, the Compensation Committee considered our desire to maintain cash remuneration as a relatively small portion of overall compensation.
-In addition, the Compensation Committee considered each NEO's skills, experience, level of responsibility, performance and contribution to our Company.
+The Compensation Committee considered each NEO's skills, experience, level of responsibility, performance and contribution to our Company.
 The Compensation Committee also took into account in conjunction with the NEO's specific areas of responsibilities and objectives, each NEO's contribution to the Company's overall success as a member of the management team.
 The Compensation Committee considers the relative compensation levels among all the members of the management team to ensure the Company's executive compensation programs are internally consistent and equitable.
 All salaries are reviewed at least annually and subject to future adjustment by the Compensation Committee.